bradshjg/gunicorn-django-canonical-logs/README.md

 ## Timeouts

-To support timeout events with application-level data, each request spawns a timeout thread with a shorter timeout than the master process'.
+To support timeout events with application-level data, each request spawns a timeout thread with a shorter timeout than the arbiter process'.
 When that timeout is reached, the worker will emit a timeout event before aborting itself.
 The worker-internal timeout thread provides the ability to log application-level data that might escape the view of the `worker_abort` hook, since it relies on Python context switching instead of OS context switching.
-A C extension that doesn't checkpoint often enough could otherwise result in the master gunicorn process ungracefully killing the worker without `worker_abort` ever firing.
+A C extension that doesn't checkpoint often enough could otherwise result in the arbiter gunicorn process ungracefully killing the worker without `worker_abort` ever firing.

 ## License